carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6.md

 ## Preparing your contigs database for anvi'o
 #### 1. ssh tunnel
 Boot your computer as a Mac and use the Terminal to ssh in to baross.
-(For now, you will have to run all anvi'o-related things on baross.)
 Anvio requires visualization through the server, so this week we have to create what is called an "ssh tunnel" to log into the server in a specific way.
 Substitute "username" below with your own Carleton login name.

 NOTE: Each of you will be assigned a different port number (i.e. 8080, 8081, 8082, etc.).
 Substitute that number for the one shown below.